The Kingdom of Gleann Abhann

-- Judges may not move an item to a different category without the express permission of the entrant.
+- Reviewers may not move an item to a different category without the express permission of the entrant.
 (If unable to attend, entrant may allow the individual responsible for the entry to grant permission for any category changes.)

 - Entering one item in more than two categories require KMoAS approval.

 - Entrants may enter an item in one of three ways: Comment with Score, Comment Only, or Display Only.
 Only items that are scored will be eligible for Champion.
 Display Only items do not require documentation, only basic information about the entry.